-Since it was established by Magnum photographer David Hurn in 1973, BA (Hons) Documentary Photography has established itself internationally as one of the premier courses at which to study documentary photography.
-With over 100 years of photography teaching behind us, we have a long and distinguished history.
+Since it was established by Magnum photographer David Hurn in 1973, the Documentary Photography degree has established itself internationally as one of the premier courses at which to study documentary photography.
+USW has a history of 100 years of photography, and over 40 years of teaching Documentary Photography behind us.

 Throughout the Documentary Photography course you will be assessed on practice-based modules, supplemented by self-reflective and context-based analysis.
 You will receive clear and detailed feedback that will help you reflect on, and develop your strengths.